clferrari/SLC-3DMM/README.md

 ### License

-The software is provided under the MIT license (see LICENSE).
+The software is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.(see LICENSE).

 ### Contacts